malach-it/boruta_auth/guides/oauth_openid_business_rules.md

 - A credential must contain an expiration date and must not be expired.
 - A credential must contain `validFrom`, either at the root or in its supported nested representation, and that date must not be in the future.
-- Status-list credentials are fetched and verified.
-Revoked entries, invalid status-list credentials, and fetch failures reject the presentation.
+- Status-list credentials are fetched using the client's outbound trust configuration and verified.
+Revoked entries, invalid status-list credentials, and fetch or trust failures reject the presentation.
 - Presentation-exchange constraints support `contains` and regular-expression `pattern` filters.
 - A constraint without a filter is accepted; an unknown filter type is